 This course will examine the science and evidence for global warming, as well as characteristics of natural climate variability.
 It will address the cause-effect relationships for the enhanced greenhouse effect, attributable to the consumption of fossil fuels.
 Evidence of this major environmental problem will be reviewed through the findings of the Intergovernmental Panel on Climate Change (IPCC), and new data from selected environmentalists, climatologists, and paleoclimatologists.
 The course will also examine the nature of climate variability, its drivers, and the characteristics of abrupt climate change.
 A balanced view of this issue would be presented, with suggestions for alleviating this phenomenon.
 Students will be exposed to the scientific method as it relates to the evolving complexity of the global warming phenomenon.
-Prerequisite: ES 161 or CHEM 115 or CHEM 140, and junior status.
+Prerequisite: ES 100 or ES 161 or GEOG 100, or consent of instructor.

-ES 410 Regional Sustainability
+ES 410 Regional Sustainability 3 credits

 Sustainability may be defined as meeting the needs of the present population without compromising the ability of future generations to meet their own needs.
 This course introduces the theory, principles and practices of sustainability.
 Using a systems approach, students will assess the sustainability of communities, businesses and organizations in a specific region.
 They will use scientific evidence and reasoning in developing alternative policies and practices that support ecological and environmental health, a vibrant economy, and social justice.
-Prerequisite: ES 161 or CHEM 115 and junior status.
+Prerequisite: ES 100 or ES 161 or GEOG 100, or consent of instructor.